Josh Mitchell

-Club career
+Career

 Josh Mitchell was born in Belmont, Newcastle, and began playing football at the age of 4 at Swansea Swans Soccer Club and was selected for the Australian School Boys Football team in 2002.
-His professional career commenced in the 2002/2003 season with Newcastle United Jets, where he made his debut against NSL champions Perth Glory.
-In the 2003/2004 season Mitchell went on to become a regular starter in the Newcastle United side.
-After a brief stint with The Central Coast in the NSW Premier league, Mitchell signed in July 2005 with Romanian club FC Universitatea Craiova.
+His professional career commenced in the 2002–03 season with Newcastle United Jets, where he made his debut against NSL champions Perth Glory.
+In the 2003–04 season Mitchell went on to become a regular starter in the Newcastle United side.
+After a brief stint with The Central Coast in the NSW Premier league, Mitchell signed in July 2005 with Romanian club Universitatea Craiova.

-In his first season with FC Universitatea Craiova, Mitchell started in 26 games helping the club in promotion back to the Liga I in Romania.
-On 15 April 2010 it was confirmed that Mitchell along with his FC Universitatea Craiova Michael Baird had returned home to sign for A league side Perth Glory.
+In his first season with Universitatea Craiova, Mitchell started in 26 games helping the club in promotion back to the Liga I in Romania.
+On 15 April 2010, it was confirmed that Mitchell along with his Universitatea Craiova teammate Michael Baird had returned home to sign for A league side Perth Glory.
 Then Mitchell played for his home club Newcastle Jets after signing a two-year deal on 28 June 2012.

 On 25 June 2014, Mitchell transferred to Chinese Super League side Liaoning Whowin.

 On 7 July 2016, Mitchell signed with Hong Kong Premier League club Eastern.